nagaraj-trivedi/dummy_repo1/README.md

-# Project Name
+# Advanced Regression House Price Prediction
-> Outline a brief description of your project.
+> This assignment predicts the price of the house

 ## Table of Contents